neha26pp/MLEngagementTool/README.md

 # MLEngagementTool
-This is a PyQT5 application for Researchers to measure student engagement.
+This is a PyQT5 application for Researchers to measure student engagement using ML.

 It uses a MVC - Model View Controller architecture.